ankit-maverick/ComputerVisionProject/README.md

 ### Problem Statement

 The problem we attempt to tackle is that of camera egomotion estimation in a stereo camera system.
 Estimation of camera pose in a world coordinate frame is commonly used in SLAM systems.
-We have designed our system to be similar to Parallel Tracking and Mapping (PTAM), which is commonly used for camera tracking as it is capable of performing real-time tracking on even low-end hardware.
+We have designed our system to be similar to Parallel Tracking and Mapping (PTAM)(http://www.robots.ox.ac.uk/~gk/publications/KleinMurray2007ISMAR.pdf), with extra depth data from Kinect, which is commonly used for camera tracking as it is capable of performing real-time tracking on even low-end hardware.
+Here is the video of PTAM system presented by the authors of the paper(http://www.youtube.com/watch?feature=player_embedded&v=F3s3M0mokNc#!).

 ### Overview